mariamendoza/mlops/ml/experiments/README.md

 ## Setup your compute instance to connect to your project repository in Azure DevOps

 1. Start your compute instance.
-Do `Compute > Compute Instances > choose your instance > Start`
+In the Azure ML Workspace, do `Compute > Compute Instances > choose your instance > Start`
 2. Open Terminal, either by clicking on `Terminal` for your instance or click on `JupyterLab > Launcher > $_ (Terminal)`
 3. Create a key pair in Terminal.
    ```